How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Bet on this or any NBA matchup at BetMGM

-The Nuggets hit the road the Grizzlies on Friday at 7:00 PM ET.
+The Knicks hit the road the Bucks on Friday at 7:30 PM ET.

 How to Watch